Bolto / Akbolto Prime (Warframe)

 myminifactory

-Origin The Bolto Prime comes from Warframe, a sci-fi third-person shooter game developed by Digital Extremes.
-It's a semi-automatic sidearm which rapidly fires piercing bolts capable of pinning large objects to various surfaces.
-In-game, players can't actually use a singular Bolto Prime, since the only blueprints that can be acquired are for the akimbo-only variant, the Akbolto Prime.
-Printing two of these oversized handguns in real life is overkill though, since this version is only meant to be a decorative piece.
-All credit for the original design goes to the artists at Digital Extremes for creating such a beautiful weapon.
-Scaling and Size Going off Warframe's in-game models, the Bolto Prime is supposed to be around 470 mm (1.5') long if Nova's height is assumed to be 6'1/2'' tall*.
-This felt a bit too big for me, so the printable model was scaled down until it's overall barrel length (not including the wings and large spike) matched that of Smith & Wesson Model 500 Magnum, which is around 15'' (381 mm).
-Not including the stand, the scaled down Bolto Prime is 423 mm long, 119 mm wide, and 283 mm tall.
-If you want the final product to be as large as it is in game, simply scale every part up by 11.11%. *Source Tolerances and Joining Parts Parts in the model are meant to be joined together with the adhesive of your choice.
-Every surface and plane on the model where different pieces come into contact with one another should have a 0.25 mm gap.
-This should allow pieces to fit very loosely in place, assuming your printer is at least decently calibrated.
-Durability This model should be strong enough to be carried around, but not strong enough to be waved around or played with in imaginary gunfights (if you're into that sort of thing).
-The area joining the grip to both the top-rear decorations and the base are relatively small compared to most of the other surfaces joining major components together.
-Additionally, the long and front-heavy barrel shifts the gun's center of gravity further away from where one would normally hold it, making the grip the 2nd most likely part to be torn off from the model, after the wings.
-The wings also deserve a special mention here.
-The sockets which join the 4 left and right wing pieces together don't have that much surface area.
-Use the strongest adhesives you can find.
-Design Process In case anyone's curious about how this was designed, I'll be summarizing the steps I took in this section.
-The in-game model and its corresponding normal map was ripped from the game using a tool called Ninja Ripper and subsequently imported into Blender.
-Screenshots from the game, the normal map, and the in-game model's orthographic views were used as reference images in SolidWorks (or 'Sketch Pictures').
-The primary dimensions (bounding box, barrel length, spike height, etc.) were derived from the in-game model and all the small details were based off the normal map and in game screenshots.
-All components were jointly designed in a multi-body part and exported for use in an assembly later on.
-The entire 3D printed version of the Bolto Prime took around 205 hours to fully model, with the stand taking another 10 hours.
-All the views in this assembly manual generated by SolidWorks Composer and touched up with Adobe Illustrator.
+The Bolto Prime originates from Warframe, a sci-fi third-person shooter game developed by Digital Extremes.
+This semi-automatic sidearm rapidly fires piercing bolts capable of pinning large objects to various surfaces.
+In-game players can't use a singular Bolto Prime; only blueprints for the akimbo-only variant, Akbolto Prime, are available.
+Acquiring these blueprints requires effort since they're meant for decorative purposes.
+Credit for the original design goes to Digital Extremes' talented artists who created such an exquisite weapon.
+Scaling and Size Warframe's in-game models provide a basis for the Bolto Prime's dimensions.
+Assuming Nova's height is 6 feet 1/2 inches, the Bolto Prime measures approximately 470 mm (1.5') long.
+This length felt excessive, so the printable model was scaled down to match the Smith & Wesson Model 500 Magnum's barrel length of around 15'' (381 mm).
+The scaled-down Bolto Prime measures 423 mm long, 119 mm wide, and 283 mm tall.
+To achieve the original size, simply scale every part up by 11.11%. *Source Tolerances and Joining Parts The model's parts are designed to be joined together using an adhesive of your choice.
+Every surface where different pieces meet should have a 0.25 mm gap for easy assembly.
+This allows for loose fitting parts, assuming a well-calibrated printer.
+Durability This model is strong enough to carry around but not robust enough for rough handling or imaginary gunfights.
+The grip area joining the top-rear decorations and base are relatively small compared to other surfaces.
+The long barrel shifts the center of gravity, making the grip prone to tearing off, along with the wings.
+The wings deserve special mention due to their sockets, which join the four left and right wing pieces together, having limited surface area.
+Use the strongest adhesives available for these areas.
+Design Process To design this model, I used the following steps: 1.
+The in-game model and normal map were ripped from Warframe using Ninja Ripper and imported into Blender.
+2. Screenshots from the game, the normal map, and in-game orthographic views served as reference images in SolidWorks (or 'Sketch Pictures').
+3. Primary dimensions (bounding box, barrel length, spike height) were derived from the in-game model, while small details were based on the normal map and in-game screenshots.
+4. All components were jointly designed in a multi-body part and exported for use in an assembly later on.
+The entire 3D printed Bolto Prime took around 205 hours to fully model, with the stand requiring another 10 hours.
+All views in this assembly manual were generated by SolidWorks Composer and touched up with Adobe Illustrator.

 Download Model from myminifactory